SDG 4: Quality education, SDG 17: Partnerships for the goals

 SDG 10: Reduced inequalities, SDG 16: Peace, justice and strong institutions, SDG 17: Partnerships for the goals

 Volunteerism, as a universal social behavior, is a critical resource for community resilience.
 Mutual aid, self-help, and reciprocity are important coping strategies for isolated and vulnerable communities.
 In the absence of wider provisions and services, volunteers can help marginalized groups meet their needs.
+Many of these people witness and experience firsthand the specific challenges facing their communities, so they are in the unique position of being able to identify and directly respond to these challenges.
+Volunteers are the thread that binds communities together.

 03 December 2018